-In this context, manipulation of quantum degrees of freedom via elastic oscillations in solids is particularly promising because such mechanical deformations of a crystal lattice, or phonons in their quantized form, are the fundamental excitation of solid state crystals coupling to virtually any other excitation embedded in the same medium.
-This makes phonons, e.g., in the form of acoustic waves, relevant for diverse cross-disciplinary applications from quantum acoustics to the life sciences~\cite{delsing20192019}.
+In this context, manipulation of quantum emitters via elastic oscillations in solids, or phonons in their quantized form, is particularly promising.
+Due to the much smaller propagation speed of phonons compared with photons, the wavelength of phonons is significantly reduced when operating at comparable frequencies, allowing for advances in miniaturization~\cite{delsing20192019,clerk2020hybrid}.
+Since these mechanical deformations of the crystal lattice are the fundamental excitation of solid state crystals and couple to virtually any other excitation embedded in the same medium, phonons, e.g., in the form of acoustic waves, are relevant for diverse cross-disciplinary applications from quantum acoustics to the life sciences~\cite{delsing20192019}.
 To date, acoustic waves are already the backbone of modern classical wireless communication for signal processing at radio- and microwave frequencies~\cite{campbell2012surface,hashimoto2000surface,hagelauer2023microwave}.
 In the realm of hybrid quantum technologies, phonons have been employed in a broad spectrum of applications.
 For instance, they have been established as universal quantum transducers~\cite{schuetz2015universal,neuman2021phononic,raniwala2025spin,wigger2021remote,niehues2024excitons} and ultimately as on-chip carriers of quantum information~\cite{bienfait2019phonon,qiao2023splitting,yang2024mechanical}.
 Furthermore, optically active quantum emitter systems can be interfaced with phonons.
 Here, applications include the dynamical (time-domain) control of quantum dot lasers~\cite{bruggemann2012laser,czerniuk2014lasing,wigger2017systematic} or single quantum emitters~\cite{gell2008modulation,schulein2015fourier,weiss2018interfacing,lazic2019dynamically,patel2024surface}, as well as acoustic manipulation of exciton-polariton Bose-Einstein condensates~\cite{kuznetsov2023microcavity,kuznetsov2025ground}.
 The underlying modulation scheme can be used as a key element in (emitter-based) opto-mechanical devices~\cite{fuhrmann2011dynamic,blattmann2014entanglement,weiss2016surface,buhler2022chip,lodde2024strain}, to program the spectral properties of the generated single photons by parametric transduction~\cite{metcalfe2010resolved,golter2016optomechanical,weiss2021optomechanical,wigger2021resonance,imany2022quantum}, and to drive coherent dynamics with phonons and photons~\cite{spinnler2024single,decrescent2024coherent}.